News & BlogBuilding a diverse criminal justice workforce

 It has been three weeks since the killing of George Floyd in Minneapolis, which sparked protests around the world against police brutality and racism.
 As many have pointed out, institutional racism is not just a problem in the US, but here in the UK too.
 There is an overrepresentation of black, Asian and minority ethnic people (BAME) in prisons in England and Wales, as highlighted by the Lammy Review.
-Black people are nearly ten times more likely to be stopped and searched by police than white people, and most recently, it was found that the police forces have been almost seven times more likely to fine BAME people than white people under new COVID-19 powers.

 The events of recent weeks have brought into sharp focus just how important it is to have a criminal justice system that is fair and effective for all.
 One way to build trust and confidence is to have a criminal justice workforce that is representative of the communities it serves.
 Last week, we held an event in partnership with the Ministry of Justice to investigate how we might build a diverse criminal justice workforce.
 Justice secretary and lord chancellor Robert Buckland and shadow justice secretary David Lammy provided opening remarks, followed by a panel of speakers from across the criminal justice system.